-A person who endorses a product may be held liable for promoting falsely advertised products, if the endorser is, or should have been, aware of the fact of false advertising but he or she still recommended or otherwise endorsed the product or service.
-In such cases, the AMR may confiscate the illegal income and impose a fine on the endorser (Article 62, the Advertising Law).
-In addition, if the subject product or service concerns the life or health of consumers and causes injury or damage to the consumer, the endorser shall take joint liability with the advertiser, advertising agent, and advert publisher (Article 62, the Advertising Law).
+A person who endorses a product may be held liable for promoting falsely advertised products, if the endorser is, or should have been, aware of the fact of false advertising but they still recommended or otherwise endorsed the product or service.
+In such cases, the AMR may confiscate the illegal income and impose a fine on the endorser (Article 61, the Advertising Law).
+In addition, if the subject product or service of a false advertisement concerns the life or health of consumers and causes injury or damage to the consumer, the endorser shall take joint liability with the advertiser, advertising agent, and advert publisher (Article 56, the Advertising Law).

 Other participants involved in a false or misleading advertisement may also be held liable.
 For example, the law requires that an administrator of a public place, an operator of a telecommunications business, or an internet information service provider shall stop the sending or publishing of illegal advertisements through the release platform if the administrator, telecommunications operator or internet information service provider knows or should have known about the illegality relating to the advertisements in question (Article 45, the Advertising Law).
 Through the operation of this provision, the law essentially imposes liability for verification on these third parties.

 A private right of action is available for consumers and private citizens to challenge advertising practices.
 When the content of an advertisement infringes the legitimate interest of a consumer or private citizen, the latter may have a cause of action and claim for remedies based on various laws, depending on the actual circumstances in question.
-These possible laws include the Advertising Law, the Law on Protection of Rights and Interests of Consumers, the Contract Law (《合同法》), the Copyright Law (《著作权法》), and the Law of Tort (《侵权责任法》).
+These possible laws include the Civil Code, the Advertising Law, the Law on Protection of Rights and Interests of Consumers, the Copyright Law (《著作权法》), and the Law of Tort (《侵权责任法》).
 Among others, the Advertising Law specifically provides for a cause of action for consumers against the advertiser if the advertisement is fraudulent, deceptive or misleading and the consumer’s interest is harmed after the purchase of products or receipt of services (Article 56, the Advertising Law).
-That said, in practice, if the subject product or service is of relatively little value, the consumer may choose to bring the case on the basis of the Law on Protection of Rights and Interests of Consumers to claim for punitive damage; and, for a product or service of high value, the consumer may rely not only on the Advertising Law, but also other laws, such as the Contract Law, to resolve a dispute with the advertiser.
-The remedies available for such private actions include, in general, fines, rescission and apologies.
+The remedies available for private actions include, in general, fines, rescission and apologies.

 Private citizens may challenge advertising practices in capacities other than that of consumers.
-For example, an individual, such as a celebrity, may challenge an advertiser if the advertisement uses his or her likeness or other personal features without an appropriate release.
+For example, an individual, such as a celebrity, may challenge an advertiser if the advertisement uses their likeness or other personal features without an appropriate release.
 A copyright owner may also dispute with the advertiser if the advertisement incorporates copyrighted work without a proper licence in place.

 The Advertising Law stipulates stringent rules in connection with certain regulated industries, including for example:

-In addition to the Advertising Law, there are additional regulations governing the adverting of products and services in special sectors, including for example:
+In addition to the Advertising Law, there are additional regulations governing the adverting of products and services in special sectors, including the following.

 According to Article 28 of the Advertising Law, any advertisement that defrauds or misleads consumers with any false or misleading content will be a false advertisement.
 Furthermore, the law specifies a list of scenarios where a false advertisement will be deemed to exist, including where: